The Top Hikes in Milford Sound

 6. Gertrude Saddle (4-6 Hours Return)

-For the more adventurous of you, follow track markers through some alpine vegetation.
+For the more adventurous, follow track markers through some alpine vegetation on the Gertrude Saddle Route.
 After crossing the Gertrude Stream, take a steam climb (and test your fear of heights) with steel cables to assist you.
 From the saddle, enjoy epic views of Milford Sound (in part), the Black Lake and breathtaking views of mountainous valleys.
 Return the same way.
 (Note: this hike should not be attempted in winter due to avalanche risks in the area.
 Summer is your safest bet to give you less chance of an icy track).

 7. Lake Marian Track (3 Hours Return)

-Cross a swingbridge to a series of spectacular waterfalls.
+The Lake Marian Track starts with crossing a swingbridge to a series of spectacular waterfalls.
 Continue up through the forest on your ascent to Lake Marian.
 Once at the lake, prey for calm weather to see stunning reflections of the surrounding mountains inside this glacial lake.
 Return the same way.
+The initial part of this walk to Marian Falls is suitable for families, which we list in the 10 Things to Do in Milford Sound with Kids.

 Location: The Lake Marian Car Park is found about 1km down the unsealed Hollyford Road.
 The Hollyford Road is well-signposted about 87km (54 miles) down the Milford Road from Te Anau.